General Principles Of Operative Surgery Question And Answers

 • Irritating to eyes and respiratory tract.

-• Can cause severe damages to skin and eyes.
+• Can cause severe damage to skin and eyes.

 Cidex Uses: